Transgender Facial Surgery

 • Chondrolaryngoplasty, also known as tracheal shave or Adam’s apple reduction to reduce the size of the thyroid cartilage.

-Each individual case is assessed on a personal level due to the wide spectrum of possibilities in what can be achieved and on what type of face you have.
+Each case is assessed on a personal level due to the wide spectrum of possibilities in what can be achieved and on what type of face you have.

-Surgery is primarily performed under general anaesthetic so that you are asleep during your procedures.
+These types of cosmetic procedures are primarily performed under general anaesthetic so that you are asleep during your procedures.
 Each procedure takes a different amount of time to perform and can vary from patient to patient due to the differences in appearance of each individual.

-Eyebrow / forehead surgery to smooth and flatten the bone in the forehead and reduce the brow ridge just above the eye brows.
+• Eyebrow / forehead surgery to smooth and flatten the bone in the forehead and reduce the brow ridge just above the eyebrows.

-Lip uplift and filling to lift the lip to a more feminine position so that the distance between the nose and the top lip is shorter, and to make the lips plump and appear fuller.
+• This creates softer facial features commonly associated with a female face Lip uplift and filling to lift the lip to a more feminine position so that the distance between the nose and the top lip is shorter, and to make the lips plump and appear fuller.

-Jaw / Chin contouring to reduce the height and make the chin more rounded along with reducing how prominent the jaw looks.
+• Jaw / Chin contouring to reduce the height and make the chin more rounded, along with reducing how prominent the jaw looks.

 When considering surgery for transgender transformations, it is important to fully understand each procedure that you are undergoing so that an appropriate aftercare plan can be put in place for recovery.